r-lidar-lab/lasRui/README.md

 install.packages('lasRui', repos = c('https://r-lidar.r-universe.dev', 'https://cloud.r-project.org'))
 ```

+> [!WARNING]
-⚠️ The user interface uses some remote javascript libraries and currently requires an internet connexion to work.
+> The user interface uses some remote javascript libraries and currently requires an internet connexion to work.

 ## Features

 - :white_check_mark: Drag, drop, and connect `lasR` stages.
-Currently, only a restricted number of stages are available to prevent users from building overly complex pipelines.
+- :x: Currently, only a restricted number of stages are available to prevent users from building overly complex pipelines.
 As the software becomes more stable, we will add more stages until all `lasR` features are mapped into `lasRui`.
 - :white_check_mark: Run the pipeline with a single click.
 - :white_check_mark: Auto-completion of some inputs.
 - :white_check_mark: Progress bar.